terra-money/docs/docs/Concepts/Protocol.md

 ### Rewards

 The Terra protocol incentivizes validators and delegators with staking rewards.
-Staking rewards come from three sources: gas, stability fees, and swap fees.
+Staking rewards come from two sources: gas and swap fees.

 - [Gas](./Fees.md#gas): Compute fees added on to each transaction to avoid spamming.
 Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

-- [Stability fees](/Concepts/Fees.md#stability-fee): Fees added to any Terra stablecoin transaction, excluding [market swaps](/Concepts/Glossary.md#market-swap), to provide stability in the market.
-Fees are capped at 1SDT.
-The fee rate, called the tax rate, is variable.

 - **Swap fees**: The fee for swapping Terra stablecoin denominations is called a [Tobin tax](./Fees.md#tobin-tax).
 Exchanges between Terra and Luna are subject to a [spread fee](./Fees.md#spread-fee).
+Swap fees are directed to the Oracle reward pool, where they are distributed over a period of two years to validators who faithfully report correct Oracle prices.

 For more information on fees, visit the [fee page](./Fees.md).

-At the end of every block, all transaction fees are distributed to each validator and their delegators proportional to their staked amount.
+At the end of every block, transaction fees are distributed to each validator and their delegators proportional to their staked amount.
 Validators can keep a portion of rewards to pay for their services.
 This portion is called commission.
 The rest of the rewards are distributed to delegators according to their staked amounts.
-Staking rewards also play a key role in the stability of the Terra protocol.
-During periods of volatility, the Terra protocol modulates tax rates to maintain a stable mining incentive.
-This mechanism is described in detail in the [treasury module](/Reference/Terra-core/Module-specifications/spec-treasury.md).
-Steady rewards regardless of market volatility ensure steady demand for staking.
-Staking locks value in the system, ensuring long- and short-term stability for the price of Terra.

 ### Slashing